 6. Medication Adherence Systems

-Mobile healthcare apps benefit healthcare industry in many ways.
+Mobile apps benefit the healthcare industry in many ways.
 Businesses can integrate IoT in medical apps to remind patients to take medication on time and correctly.

 7. IoT in Hospital Management System (HMS)